Patrick14Trani/MOTW-Character-Creator/Sessions/Haunting of Shadow Falls.md

 Opening her father's file will result in a ghost event.
 The ghost will teleport there and reveal itself crying for a few seconds.
 ## Locations
 - [[Shadow Falls]]
-	- The local pub : Here members of [[UCMG]] will be waiting for the players.
+	- The local pub : Here [[Agent Hoffman]] from the [[UCMG]] will be waiting for the players.
 They will give them a side objective to find files on the name 'Bill Stringer'.
 Otherwise it will be locals complaining about a recent group of teens who just dissapeared in the sanitarium.
 - [[Shadow Falls Sanitarium]]
 	- Entrance / Lobby
 	- Medical Ward